Call Today! (206) 624-1662 Free Consultation and Case Analysis!

 Effective Assault Lawyer Serving the Greater Seattle Area

-In the event, you’re charged with Assault, or charged with any crime in Seattle, it can be a scary experience that might result in serious consequences that negatively impact you both personally and professionally.
+In the event, you’re charged with Assault, or any other crime in Seattle, it can be a frightening experience that might result in serious consequences that negatively impact you both personally and professionally.
 Attorney Phil Weinberg is a Seattle Assault Attorney with over 25 years’ experience.
 He consistently obtains excellent results for his clients in and around Seattle, Washington.
 If you need effective legal representation for your Assault charge, call Phil at (206) 624-1662.

 Experienced Seattle Criminal Defense Attorney